-Proof of guilt beyond a reasonable doubt is required for conviction of a criminal defendant.
+Note: Proof of guilt beyond a reasonable doubt is required for conviction of a criminal defendant.
 A reasonable doubt exists when a factfinder cannot say with moral certainty that a person is guilty or a particular fact exists.
 It must be more than an imaginary doubt, and it is often defined judicially as such doubt as would cause a reasonable person to hesitate before acting in a matter of importance.

 You're (Probably) Saying It Wrong